stanmaz/BBOalert/README.md

 	<context>,<call>,<explanation>[,optional text ignored by BBOalert]

-where <context> is the bidding sequence preceding the <call>.
+where "context" is the bidding sequence preceding the <call>.
 In those two fields we use two-characters self-explaining tokens :

 	1C 1D 1H 1S 1N Db Rd 2C 2D ....